Chapter 1:

 “Like I said, slow down.
 I’ll help you set it up later…relax.”

-“Ok…” Amala took another sip of her coffee and a bite of her sandwich then looked at Nicolaus suspiciously. “…How did you know I like caramel macchiato coffee and that I don’t eat white bread…?”
+“Ok…” After taking another sip of coffee and a bite of her sandwich, Amala looked at Nicolaus suspiciously. “…How did you know I like caramel macchiato coffee and that I don’t eat white bread…?”

 “Huh…oh, you know…I’ve…seen you having that kind of coffee a few times and you always get a sandwich with it, which I also noticed never had white bread.”